 - Healthy Spaces & Places, a collaboration between the Heart Foundation, Planning Institute and Local Government Association, provides extensive material.

 It should be noted that the design requirements for walking and cycling are not the same.
-The Walking and Cycling International Literature Review explains their different needs.
+The Walking and Cycling International Literature Review (link above) explains their different needs.
 In many ways walking has a stronger relationship with public transport than cycling.

 The remaining pages of this section look at elements of walkable planning and design in more detail.
 For walkable design in road environments, see the road management section of this site.